Difference Between Yield Strength and Tensile Strength

 Yield Strength vs Tensile Strength

-Another term associated with it is stress, which means the intermolecular force.
-Increasing in stress on a material, it slowly changes its shape to such a way that it’s irreversible.
+Another term associated with it is stress, which means intermolecular force.
+With increasing stress on a material, it slowly changes its shape in such a way that it’s irreversible.

-Due to the stress of deformation being higher, the material is incapable of resisting and breaks.
+Due to the stress of deformation being higher, the material is incapable of resisting and breaking.

 Comparison Table